d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

         self.queue = []
 ```

-In the beginning our queue is empty and we fill it with $n = prefact * \eta^{K}$
+In the beginning our queue is empty, and we fill it with
-configurations, which are first evaluated on the smallest rung $r_{min}$.
+$n = \mathrm{prefact} * \eta^{K}$ configurations, which are first evaluated on
-The effect of $prefact$ will become important in the next part when we talk
+the smallest rung $r_{min}$.
+The effect of $\mathrm{prefact}$ will become
-about Hyperband, for now we assume $prefact=1$.
-Now, every time resources become
+important below, when we introduce Hyperband.
+For now, we set
+$\mathrm{prefact} = 1$.
+Every time resources become available and the `HPOTuner`
-available and the `HPOTuner`object queries the suggest function, we return an
+object queries the `suggest` function, we return an element from the queue.
+Once
-element from the queue.
-Once we finish one round of successive halving - which
+we finish one round of successive halving, which means that we evaluated all
-means that we evaluated all surviving configurations on the highest resource
+surviving configurations on the highest resource level $r_{max}$ and our queue
-level $r_{max}$ and our queue is empty - we start the entire process again with
+is empty, we start the entire process again with a new, randomly sampled set
-a new, randomly sampled set of configurations.
+of configurations.

 ```{.python .input  n=12}
 %%tab all